What types of problems can Invisalign treat?

 Yes, Invisalign can fix an open bite too, one of the less common malocclusions.
 This condition is when the upper and lower teeth do not meet even when the two jaws are in contact.
 In Singapore, open bites are frequently seen among those with speech issues.

-While Invisalign can treat a myriad of issues, however, it is not without its drawbacks.
-If you decide to use Invisalign, you need to know that you have to consistently wear the Invisalign clear aligners for a minimum of 20 hours daily.
-As the Invisalign can only work when they are on your teeth, the longer they are on your teeth, the more effective they will be at achieving the desired result.
-You can remove the Invisalign clear aligners just for eating and brushing your teeth.
-You should also take them off if you are drinking anything that is not plain water.
-Once you are done with your meal or drink, you should brush your teeth to clean them off any food particles, then put on your Invisalign clear aligners again.
+While Invisalign can treat a myriad of issues2, it is not without its drawbacks.
+If you decide to use Invisalign, you need to know that you have to consistently wear the Invisalign clear aligners for a minimum of 22 hours daily.
+As Invisalign can only work when they are on your teeth, the longer they are on your teeth, the more effective they will be at achieving the desired result.

 References